Integrate your dedicated server to AMS using the AGS SDK

 - The nodes hosting the dedicated servers need to be taken down for maintenance.

-To register a handler to listen to the drain signal, use this:
+To register a handler to listen to the drain signal, use:

 - Unreal